Public art conservation and maintenance

 What public art conservators do

-Our conservators work with artists to prevent damage and slow wear and tear, as well as repair artworks when damage occurs.
+Our conservators work with artists to prevent damage and slow wear and tear, as well as restore artworks when damage occurs.
 They are highly trained in materials science and practical conservation treatment.
 The conservators follow the Code of Ethics and Guidelines for Practice established by the Canadian Association for Conservation of Cultural Property.

 How we prevent damage